Tooling Reference

 Compiler execution modes

-The resilient binary is a driver that can run a source file under three different backends.
+The rz binary is a driver that can run a source file under three different backends.

 Mode Flag Status Notes